Don't miss our latest Q&A's, updates and swimming tips.

 When kicking backstroke I move in the opposite direction than I should, counteracting arms movement.
 So far no swim coach could tell me what I am doing

-Swimming for beginners made simple in my easy to understand book.
-Download now for only $11.99.
-Learn how to relax, float and boost your confidence.
+Swimming for beginners made simple in my easy to follow book.
+Download now and learn how to relax, float, and swim with smooth effortless technique.

 Top tips for learning and perfecting basic breaststroke kick.
-Master the leg kick technique needed for a smooth and graceful swimming stroke.
+Take a closer look at each part of the kick and master the technique needed for a smooth and graceful swimming stroke.

 Hi Mark, I bought a copy of your Complete Beginners' guide which has been a great help in getting me back into the pool after 30 years.
 I'm having lessons